Shibaken2017/Utils/README.md

 # Utils
-python codes for automate the boaring tasks!!!
+python codes to automate the boaring tasks!!!